haleyneiman/thruxdocs/docs/userguide/definingarchitecturalelements/floorplans/index-floor-plans.rst

 Once Floors are created, enable Creation Mode.
 This allows you to create Rooms and Risers.

-Create a Room by hovering the mouse between column regions and clicking Add Room.
+Create a room by creating a modifiable polygon.
+Click the screen to create vertices, press enter to close the line and create the room.
+A pop up will appear, prompting you to input the room name and trade specific information.

 .. figure:: images/creation_mode.PNG
     :align: center

     Creating a Room with Creation Mode enabled

-To resize a Room, disable Creation Mode and click on a Room.
+To resize a Room, disable Creation Mode and select a room, the vertices and edges will enable allowing you to reshape them.

 .. figure:: images/room_resize.PNG
     :align: center

     Click and drag the grips to resize a Room

+NOTE: If working in the Mechanical module, check the :ref:`Tips and Tricks Page <Tips-And-Tricks-For-Manual-Floor-Plans>` for trade specific guidance.

 Select multiple Floors by using Shift+Click.
 Then hover over a grid region and select Add Room or Add Riser.